kuri65536/fmmulti/README.md

 -----------------------------------------
 ### requirements to a document
 - write down requirements to freemind nodes.
-- append `doc` attributes in format to nodes.
+- append `doc` attributes to nodes.
-- run `fmmulti -m doc` to convert document structure.
+- run `fmmulti.py -m doc file` to convert document structure.

 ### documents to requirements
 - write down a document in markdown.